lluppesms/math.storm.ghcpa/Docs/Infra_As_Code.md

 Resource naming is centralized in `resourcenames.bicep` which provides consistent naming across all deployments:

 1. **Naming Pattern**: `[appName]-[environmentCode]-[resourceAbbreviation]`
-   - Example: `dadabase-dev-appsvc` for an App Service Plan
+   - Example: `Math.Storm-dev-appsvc` for an App Service Plan

 2. **Abbreviations**: Stored in `data/resourceAbbreviations.json` for consistency:
    - `appsvc` for App Service Plans